Last Updated on September 13, 2023 by Ernests Embutnieks

 Contrary to popular belief, there’s nothing wrong with the Apple Pencil Gen 1.
 Our only qualm with the stylus is the fact that you need to plug it into your iPad using the lightning connector in order to charge it.
 Granted that a singular charge takes only a few minutes, it still looks really odd.

-The previous iPad came with an A12 processor, this iPad bumps it up to the A13, which was first announced in the 11 Pro Max.
+The previous iPad came with an A12 processor, this iPad bumps it up to the A13.
 Honestly speaking, you will not notice much of a performance increase.
-And, this isn’t a bad thing!
-The previous iPad was already able to manage multiple applications and launch them at quick speeds – and the A13 is no different.

-When it comes to gaming performance, you will notice slightly better frame rates.
-But, since the iPad is locked at 60 Hz anyways, going higher doesn’t really make a difference.
+When it comes to gaming performance, you will notice slightly better frame rates, compared to previous iPad.
+But since the iPad is locked at 60 Hz anyway, going higher doesn’t really make a difference.
 So, for the average Joe, who this iPad is intended for, they won’t even be able to notice the difference between the previous iPad’s performance and this one.

-Let’s get to the star of the show first, the iPad 9th Gen comes with a new selfie camera.
-The front facing camera’s resolution has been improved 10 times with an ultra-wide angle lens that lets you use Center Stage.
+Let’s get to the star of the show first, the iPad 9th Gen comes with a selfie camera.
+The front facing camera’s resolution has been improved with an ultra-wide angle lens that lets you use Center Stage.

 As soon as you open the front camera on Facetime, you’ll immediately notice your face being at the well, dead center of the viewfinder.
 And, as you move around, the camera will pan, zoom in, and zoom out according to your location.

 My biggest issue with the camera on the iPad?
 The rear-facing camera.
 It has remained the same from the previous generation.
-It has no LED flah, and generates noise even at the slightest of challenging conditions.
-Given that you aren’t going to be pursuing professional photography with the iPad anyways – I still feel like this was a place Apple could’ve improved on, especially since they also upgraded the front-facing camera.
+It has no LED flash, and generates noise even at the slightest of challenging conditions.

 The iPad 9th Gen has the exact same battery life as the previous generation.
-We were able to get about 9-10 hours of screen on time out of the tablet.
-So, it theoretically should be able to last you an entire day unless you plan on gaming for the better part of an entire afternoon.
+I was able to get about 8-9 hours of screen time out of the tablet.
+In the first months, but after 2 years it has degraded, the apps have become more demanding and the battery can hold around 5-6 hours now.

 Who Is The iPad 9th Gen For?